percona/portal-doc/docs/checks.md

-Percona Monitoring and Management (PMM) features a Security Threat tool that runs regular checks against the databases connected to PMM.
-The checks identify and alert you of potential security threats, performance degradation, data loss and data corruption.
+Percona Monitoring and Management (PMM) includes a set of Advisors that run checks against the databases connected to PMM.
+The checks identify and alert you of potential security threats, performance degradation, data loss,  data corruption, non-compliance issues, etc.

 All checks are hosted on Percona Platform.
 PMM Server automatically downloads them from here when the Security Threat Tool is enabled in PMM under **Configuration > Settings > Advanced Settings**.

-### Anonymous and registered checks
+### Advisor check tiers and entitlements
-By default, PMM has access to a set of anonymous checks, which can be downloaded even if PMM is not connected to Percona Platform.
+Depending on the entitlements available for your Percona Account, the set of advisor checks that PMM can download from Percona Platform differ in terms of complexity and functionality.

+If your PMM instance is not connected to Percona Platform, PMM can only download the basic set of Anonymous advisor checks.
-As soon as you connect your PMM instance to Percona Platform, you get additional access to registered checks, which offer more advanced database health information.
+As soon as you connect your PMM instance to Percona Platform, has access to additional cheks, available only for Registered PMM instances.

+If you are a Percona customer with a Percona Customer Portal account, you also get access to Paid checks, which offer more advanced database health information.
 ​
 ### Checks results